Do Go On - 163 - WW2 Badass Audie Murphy

 And I don't like black and white like that.

-house seemingly impervious to the German fire that was being directed straight at him.
+So already advanced alone on the house, seemingly impervious to the German fire that was being directed straight at him.

-He wounded two Germans, killed six, took the others as prisoners.
+took the others as prisoners.

-His actions that day took approximately an hour
+His actions that day took approximately an hour,

 during which he killed eight German soldiers,

-wounded three and took 11 as prisoners.
+wounded three, and took 11 as prisoners.

-And for this, he received the distinguished service cross.
+And for this, he received the Distinguished Service Cross.

-He's just a one man, one man army.
+He's just a one-man, one-man army.

-Yeah, I like to imagine him just like,
+Yeah, I like to imagine him just, like,

-and he's just like Robbie's face going,
+and he's just like rubbing his face going,

-that's how I like to imagine Audimurfie.
+That's how I like to imagine Audie Murphy.

-Just like going batshit.
+Just like going bat-shit.

-I was thinking of him like grandpa,
+I was thinking of him like Grandpa,

-and grandpa Simpson in the army
+Grandpa Simpson in the Army

-Like hellfish.
+Flying hellfish.

 Yeah.

-booby they were brave to take on Hitler, were they?
-Yeah.
+They were brave to take on Hitler.

 Yeah.